openstack/storlets/doc/source/dev_and_test_guide.rst

 #. cd to the repo root
 #. run 'ant build_storlets'
-#. cd to SystemTests
 #.
-Edit the file sys_test_params.py and make sure that the following variables match the installation.
+Edit the file tests/functional/__init__.py and make sure that the following variables match the installation.
    If you have used the storlets all-in-one installation, this is already taken care of.

   - DEV_AUTH_IP - The IP of the Keystone authentication endpoint